arvigeus/AZ-204/Questions/Containers.md

 ---

-Question: Suppose you have an ASP.NET Core application running within an Azure Container Instance (ACI) and your monitoring team has a unique container image loaded with their monitoring tools.
+Question: You have an ASP.NET Core application running within an Azure Container Instance (ACI) and your monitoring team has a unique container image loaded with their monitoring tools.
 To ensure compliance, you have been tasked with attaching a "sidecar" container (an auxiliary container that works alongside the main application container) from the same host.
 However, you must take into account that the solution should be cost-effective and require minimal changes to the current application, keeping the setup simple.
 What Azure service would you employ to realize this objective?

 - [x] ACI Container Groups
 - [ ] Azure Kubernetes Service (AKS)